phenogit/phenogit.github.io/kit-korner-notes.markdown

         T/9/8 high side suit
         2/3/4 low side suit
         6/5/7 encouraging
-        Make least damaging signal if no suitable card UDCA
+        J     special card which says that partner doesn't have the spot card for the signal Make least damaging signal if no suitable card UDCA
     Standard current count on later plays in a suit